leomccormack/Spatial_Audio_Framework/README.md

 ## Examples

-Several examples have also been included:
+Several examples are also included in the repository:
 * **ambi_bin** - a binaural Ambisonic decoder with built-in rotator
 * **ambi_dec** - a frequency-dependent Ambisonic decoder (AllRAD, EPAD, MMD etc)
 * **ambi_drc** - a frequency-dependent dynamic range compressor (DRC) for spherical harmonic signals (aka Ambisonic signals)